-- 1. There will be a MANDATORY preoperative visit with us approximately 7 days prior to your surgery date.
-We encourage you to bring your caretaker, family member, or a friend with you to this visit. - At the visit, there will be a review of your medical history, your medical clearance(s), as well as a discussion about the surgery.
-Please feel free to bring a list of questions regarding your surgery to this visit. - MEDICATIONS: A complete medication list is REQUIRED at this visit.
-Please bring in a copy of your current, up to date, medication list. - ALLERGIES: List any medications, food, environmental (including Latex) allergies or sensitivities you may have and what reactions you experienced. - ANESTHESIA: Please mention any previous reactions to anesthesia. - II.
-Medical (Preoperative) Clearance
+There will be a MANDATORY preoperative visit with us approximately 7-14 days prior to your surgery date.
+We encourage you to bring your caretaker, family member, or a friend with you to this visit.

+- We will review your medical history, your medical clearance(s), and discuss your surgery. - ❖ MEDICATIONS: Please bring in a copy of your current, up to date, medication list. - ❖ ALLERGIES: List any medications, food, environmental (including Latex) allergies or sensitivities you may have and what reactions you experienced. - ❖ ANESTHESIA: Please mention any previous reactions to anesthesia.